 In 1996, David Foster Wallace profiled tennis player Michael Joyce in one of the most celebrated pieces of sports writing ever published.
 Who has he become since?
-(Cited at Digg.com, Pocket, The Browser, Media REDEFined, Deadspin, The Morning News, and The New York Times)
+(Featured at Digg, Pocket Reader, The Browser, Media REDEFined, Deadspin, The Morning News, Bloomberg, The New York Times)